 The Annual Historic Beer Barons Tour at the Historic Bellefontaine Cemetery.
+Two dates: Saturday and Sunday, September 17th & 18th.
 Hear the stories of the Beer Barons and Baronesses that are buried in the cemetery by touring the cemetery and arboretum.
 Enjoy live music in the Wildwood Valley Gardens and beer from local breweries while learning St. Louis brewing history.
-Two dates: Saturday and Sunday, September 25th & 26th.
-See website for all the details and to purchase tickets.
+See website for all the details and to purchase tickets: several packages to choose from.
 Must be 21 or older to attend.

 The historic Bellefontaine Cemetery was started in 1849 by a group of prominent men from the city of St. Louis.
 Almerin Hotchkiss, an associate of Frederick Law Olmsted who designed New York's Central Park, was hired to design the layout of the cemetery.
 Hotchkiss became friends with Henry Shaw and with his help, the cemetery is now noted to have one of the finest collections of trees in the St. Louis area.
 Amazing examples of architecture and cemetery art can also be found at Bellefontaine Cemetery, as well as the final resting places for many famous people including Adolphus Busch, of the famed Anheuser-Busch beer brewery; William Clark, famous explorer of the Lewis and Clark Expedition; and James Eads, architect who designed the St. Louis Eads Bridge.